xxyzzzq/quex/trunk/doc/source/modes/incidence-handlers.rst

    stream contains data which is not a valid code point.
 To deal with that, the 'on_encoding_error' handler can be specified.

-.. data:: on_end_of_stream

-   Incidence handler for the case that the end of file, or end of stream is reached.
-   By means of this handler the termination of lexical analysis, or the return to an including file can be handled.
-This is equivalent to the ``<<EOF>>`` pattern.

 Skippers
 ^^^^^^^^

+In the case of range skipping, it is conceivable that the closing delimiter never appear in the stream.
+In that case the following handler is executed.

 .. data:: on_skip_range_open

    Implicit Arguments: ``Delimiter`` [``Counter``]

-   The ``Delimiter`` contains a zero terminated string with the delimter that is missing.
+   The ``Delimiter`` contains a zero terminated string with the delimiter that is missing.
 For a nested range skipper the ``Counter`` argument notifies additionally about the nesting level, i.e. the number of missing closing delimiters.